GoldenEye: Appearances in other media

-The game was modified into a racing game intended to be released for the Virtual Boy console.
+A version of Goldeneye was developed as a racing game intended to be released for the Virtual Boy console.
 However, it was cancelled before release.
 In 2004, Electronic Arts released GoldenEye: Rogue Agent, the first game of the James Bond series in which the player does not take on the role of Bond.
 Instead, the protagonist is an aspiring Double-0 agent Jonathan Hunter, known by his codename "GoldenEye", recruited by a villain of the Bond universe, Auric Goldfinger.
 Except for the appearance of Xenia Onatopp, it was unrelated to the film, and was released to mediocre reviews.
 It was excoriated by several critics including Eric Qualls for using the name "GoldenEye" as an attempt to ride on the success of Rare's game.
 In 2010, an independent development team released GoldenEye: Source, a multiplayer only total conversion mod developed using Valve's Source engine.

 Nintendo announced a remake of the original GoldenEye 007 at their E3 press conference on 15 June 2010.
 It is a modernised retelling of the original movie's story, with Daniel Craig playing the role of Bond.
 Bruce Feirstein returned to write a modernised version of the script, while Nicole Scherzinger covered the theme song.
 It was developed by Eurocom and published by Activision for the Wii and Nintendo DS and was released in November 2010.
 Both the DS and Wii versions bear little to no resemblance to the locations and weapons of the original N64 release.
 In 2011, the game was ported to PlayStation 3 and Xbox 360 under the name GoldenEye 007: Reloaded.

-Legacy

-The malware Petya (also known as "GoldenEye") is a reference to the film.
-A Twitter account, suspected by the German newspaper Heise Online to belong to the malware author, used an image of Boris Grishenko as their avatar.